freeCodeCamp/chapter/CONTRIBUTING.md

 ### Example

-Adding `@Authorize(Permissions.EventEdit)` before event editing logic will authorize user if one of the following applies:
+Adding `@Authorize(Permissions.EventEdit)` before mutation editing event will authorize user if one of the following applies:

 * Their Instance role has `Permissions.EventEdit` permission.
 * User is not banned on the chapter, on which edited event is, and for that chapter their Chapter role has `Permission.EventEdit` permission.